rajatbhattacharjee/People10CodeChallengeRajatBhattacharjee/README.md

 ### UI/UX Engineering Challenge

 Create a UI to search and view customer data.
-Use the files below as started for the challenge.
+Use the files below to start.

 ```
 ui/customers.json